snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_3.md

 {{% /tab %}}
 {{% tab name="React" %}}
 #### **Step 1:** Enable predefined entities
 The `webPage` entity is enabled by default in the JavaScript tracker.
-This is **required** for the dbt web model used in later steps.
+This is **required** for modelling your data using the `dbt-web-model`.

 Enable the context by including the below context options in your tracker creation.